neondatabase/website/content/docs/guides/reflex.md

 The `rxconfig.py` file contains the project configuration settings.
 This is where the database connection settings will be defined.

-### Start the Reflex server
+### Run the Reflex App

-To start the Reflex server, run the following command:
+To run the Reflex app, use the following command:

 ```bash
 reflex run